Practical use1

 Convenient use of auto-paste

-By holding down the option key, selecting history or pressing the shortcut key, the reverse action of the auto-paste setting is performed.
+By holding down the Option key while selecting a history entry or pressing a shortcut key, you can temporarily reverse the auto-paste setting.

 Clibor’s main screen can be moved by dragging.

-Click and hold on a list or tab on the main screen and drag it.
+Click and hold on a list or tab in the main screen, then drag to reposition it.

-Clibor can always be displayed in the foreground by selecting “Always display” from the Clibor menu in the menu bar.
+Clibor can stay on top by selecting “Always on top” from the Clibor menu in the menu bar.

-You can also toggle “Always display” by double-clicking on the tab.
+You can also toggle “Always on top” by double-clicking a tab.

 Copied title and URL